GC.18 Explain the Electoral College system, and compare and contrast arguments for and against it. G, H, P

 And every Democrat who won a Presidential Election in the last 60 years won 4 of more of these states.

-And every Dem who lost a Presidential Election won 3 or fewer.
+And every Democrat who lost a Presidential Election won 3 or fewer.

 In 2012, Obama won 4.
 And won.